SwapHiremath/subscription-billing-simulator/README.md

 - `tests/storage/subscriptionStorage.test.js` — Tests for in-memory storage
 - `tests/utils/currencyUtils.test.js` — Tests for currency conversion utility
 - `tests/middleware/errorHandler.test.js` — Tests for error handling middleware

-## Notes
-- All data is stored in-memory; restarting the server will reset all subscriptions and transactions.
-- LLM functionality is simulated and does not call any external AI services.